Pernambucan revolution: Kingdom of Great Britain

-The Britain Crown supported the Portuguese Crown, and Lord Castlereagh expressed relief for the reduced influence the revolt had.
+According to Maria Graham, the rebels were eager to know if Great Britain would support their independence.
+Despite that, the British Crown supported the Portuguese Crown, and Lord Castlereagh expressed relief for the reduced influence the revolt had.

 Hipólito José da Costa was asked to be the Diplomat in London, but he refused.

 Ideals

 The conspiracy was inspired by the French Revolution and the American Revolution.
-It sought to cut ties from the monarchy and stablish a republic controlled by the local elites.
+It sought to cut ties from the monarchy and establish a republic controlled by the local elites.
 One big influence for the revolt ideals was Condorcet.
 His philosophy, known as physiocracy, supported a system where civil rights were given to all, but not political rights.
 Instead, politics would be controlled by the land owners.
 Those ideas also impacted the position of the Government over slavery.
 According to the Government, they deemed every men equal and they yearned for a slow transition towards abolitionism, but property was the base of society and should be respected.
 One example of the treatment of the government towards slaves was Maria da Conceição.
 During the beginning of the revolt, she thought she was going to be freed and talked badly against a white woman.
 As consequence, she was sentenced to receive 72 blows with a ferule.

 There was a great patriotic sentiment, but not as a Brazilian people.
 Instead, a "patriot" was someone born within the revolting states.

 The involved parties considered the revolution to be the second restoration of Pernambuco, as the first was the expulsion of the Dutch in 1654.
 There was a strong nationalistic sentiment amongst them, besides an antagonism against the Portuguese.
 During the revolt, several people asked the juntas to change their names with heroes from 1654.
 For example, on 25 March 1817, the junta from Parnaíba added "Vieira" to Amaro Gomes Coutinho surname as a homage to João Fernandes Vieira.

 Shortly after the establishment of the Provincial Government of the Republic, all the monarchic symbols were abolished and a new calendar was established, with the starting point at the beginning of the revolution.
 There were also plans to establish a flag and Constitution similar to the United States and a new Constitution based on the United States Bill of Rights, where Brazil would be transformed into a federation.
 Together with the new flag, they used a white and blue lace as symbol and created new ceremonies.
 During the blessing ceremony after the election, zabumbas were played and arms were shot while the leaders kneeled and swore with their right hands raised to defend the new nation.

 In the peak of the revolt, one finds that the strongest Pernambucan patriots marked their identity in several methods – including drinking aguardente instead of wine and host made of wheat.
+The use of the pronoun "vós" was incentivised, as the old "vossa mercê" denoted a division of social classes.

 Further patriotic feelings were expressed with the chants: